yung2415/JavaScript/README.md

 - ⚡ Fun fact: ...
 -->

-1. Dice game and Drum kit
+1. Dice game and Drum kit<br>
    HTML and CSS from the online course material.
 I rebuild the JavaScript part with jQuery.

-2. Todolist
+2. Todolist<br>
    I did this project with express, ejs, MongoDB, and mongoose following tutorial to gain experience with these tools.

-3. HTML and CSS from the online course material.
+3. Guess my number <br>HTML and CSS from the online course material.
 I rebuild the JavaScript part.